jessems/jessems.com/src/posts/2021-04-19-clickable-breadboard-in-miro/index.md

 ---
 slug: how-to-create-a-clickable-breadboard-in-miro
-date: '2021-05-19'
+date: "2021-05-19"
-title: 'How to create a clickable breadboard in Miro'
+title: "How to create a clickable breadboard in Miro"
-description: 'A quick tutorial on how to create a clickable prototype in Miro'
+description: "A quick tutorial on how to create a clickable prototype in Miro"
-categories: ['miro', 'design']
+categories: ["miro", "design"]
 published: true
 ---